JoGorska/hotel-booking/README.md

     - I reversed to the version of the function that assumes that the room that is being cancelled is the same for the whole cancelation period
     solution: ask the user to input the room which he wants to cancel.
 Validation needs to match dates and the room. return an error if any of the cells are empty within given dates in column room or in column email

 6. Double booking

     Program only checks if the room is available on those dates, it can over ride the entries of old booking under the client's email and add an new booking in a different room.
 The client would end up having 2 rooms booked in the same time, but only the most recent room would display under his name.

 7. Double emails

     Program was allowing to add a new email to spreadsheet if the user used lower case or upper case differently to previous entry.
 Fixed error by returning the email string as all lowercase.

-8. Errors inputed by adding the image of the castle the gitpod displays various errors, not accepting the characters that are used in the castle image.
+8. Errors inputed by image of the castle

+    the gitpod displays various errors, not accepting the characters that are used in the castle image.
 I need to leave those as they are as it would ruin the image if I delete or edit those characters

+9. Error in room number

+    When user was putting the letters instead of a number, the validation error was not displaying a correct message.
+The message was "invalid literal for int() with base 10".
+This would not help user to estimate what he has done wrong.

+    I added another validation - regex to validate input if it is numbers or other symbors.
+I also moved int() function to the elif statement so the input is changed to integer only after it passes validation that it is actualy the number.
+The regex I found on [stack overflow](https://stackoverflow.com/questions/50177113/regex-for-only-numbers-in-string) accepts digits and space - which gives the user a little more flexibility if accidental white space is input.

 ## Remaining Bugs
     From the above mentioned list the bugs that were remaining

 8. issue with errors raised by image of the castle - I left it untouched as editing it might destroy the image

 ## Validation

 1. Email validation
     - used regex to validate if the user's input resambles a standard email
     - program converts the email to small leters and save it in this format in the spreadsheet to prevent double entries in different formats

 2. Date validation
     - used regex to validate the date format
     - checking if the input date is not in the past

 3. Period of booking validation program checks if the booking is not
     - shorter than 7 days
     - longer than 30 days
     - end date was input before start date
+4. Room number validation
+    - validates if user input is a digit or digit and a white space
+    - validates if the number is between 1 - 9

 ## Deployment